amoschoomy/jurassicparkcligame/Design.md

 > Created a FeedAction class to allow player to feed adjacent dinosaurs with items in inventory and gain ecopoints.

+#New features created in Assignment3 :

+> Added 2 dinosaur classes (Agilisaurus, Archaeopteryx), new behaviour of dinosaur (Thirst behaviour), new ground (water ground) and game mode of game

 ## Note: